How to Wash A Comforter At A Laundromat

 Q. Can I wash a comforter at a laundromat?

-Q. Is it OK to wash a comforter in the washing machine?
+Q. Is it OK to wash a comforter in a regular washing machine?

-Q. How do you wash a comforter that is too big for the washer?
+Q. How do you fix a lumpy comforter after washing?